OctopusDeployLabs/terraform-provider-octopusdeploy/README.md

   }
 }

+data "octopusdeploy_space" "space" {
+  provider = octopusdeploy.unscoped
+  name     = "Development Team"
+}

 provider "octopusdeploy" {
   # configuration options
-  address    = "https://octopus.example.com" # (required; string) the service endpoint of the Octopus REST API api_key    = "API-XXXXXXXXXXXXX"           # (required; string) the API key to use with the Octopus REST API space_id   = "Spaces-321"                  # (optional; string) the space ID in Octopus Deploy space_name = "Development Team"            # (optional; string) the space name in Octopus Deploy }
+  address    = "https://octopus.example.com"     # (required; string) the service endpoint of the Octopus REST API api_key    = "API-XXXXXXXXXXXXX"               # (required; string) the API key to use with the Octopus REST API space_id   = data.octopusdeploy_space.space.id # (optional; string) the space ID in Octopus Deploy }
 ```

-If neither `space_id` or `space_name` is specified, the Terraform Provider for Octopus Deploy will assume the default space.
+If `space_id` is not specified the Terraform Provider for Octopus Deploy will assume the default space.

 ### Environment Variables